 Imagine this – you find yourself in an airport, irritated by the news that your flight was cancelled, delayed or overbooked.
-Under EU Regulation (EC) No. 261/2004, you are entitled to a compensation if the disruption was within the control of the airline and you were delayed for more than 3 hours.
+Under EU Regulation (EC) No. 261/2004, you are entitled to compensation if the disruption was within the control of the airline and you were delayed for more than 3 hours.
 Unfortunately, without even knowing it, passengers might jeopardize their right to claim.
 So when are we putting our compensations at risk?

 Late to a connecting flight

-Minimum connection time (MCT) depends on the airport, its size and type of the trip (domestic, international etc.).
+Minimum connection time (MCT) depends on the airport, its size, and type of the trip (domestic, international, etc.).
 Small airports have shorter MCTs.
 For example, Vienna International (VIE) has connecting times starting as low as 25 minutes.
 The main hubs may require 1,5h or even more!
 If you’re booking separate flights to reach your destination, make sure you’ll have enough time on your hands to switch planes – they will not wait for you.
-To get a better idea of how much time you’ll need, you can take the example from the airlines: observe how much time they leave between their connected flights.
+To get a better idea of how much time you’ll need, you can take an example from the airlines: observe how much time they leave between their connected flights.